 Rowan Doff joined our lab as a post-graduate Leonardo da Vinci visitor for three months and has been a very useful addition.

-Graciela Escudero facilitates and maintains all lab-based research, set up scientific logistics, helps take care with the breeding of Zebra finch, Fruit flies and grasshopper breeding, helps with the analyses of samples and data, and organises national and international fieldwork, as the expedition to Senegal.
+Graciela Escudero maintains all lab-based research, set up scientific logistics, helps take care with the breeding of Zebra finch, Fruit flies, and grasshopper, helps with the analyses of samples and data, and organizes national and international fieldwork, as the expedition to Senegal.
 (Funded by several grants from the Spanish Ministry of Economy and Competitiveness).

 Fatima Zohra Aoulad Taher joined us as a technician to help us with the various projects involving Drosophila fruit flies, and especially the one on causes and consequences of matching habitat choice.
 (Funded by Spanish Ministry of Economy and Competitiveness).